 Duty-free shops in Egypt | Imported alcohol

-In Hurghada, you find a duty-free shop from Senzo Mall and beside Giftun hotel in El Mamsha, check the location from here.
+In Hurghada, you find a duty-free shop from Senzo Mall and close to the Carrefour supermarket in El Mamsha (check the location from here).
 Duty-Free El Gouna is located in the Abu Tigi Marina and Sharm El-Sheik here.

 Egyptian brewed alcohol

-I haven’t tried Egyptian whisky myself, but I’ve tried vodka and it wasn’t the best one I’ve tastes.
-A friend of mine loves Egyptian gin, so not all the alcohol is bad.
+I haven’t tried Egyptian whisky myself, but I’ve tried vodka and it wasn’t the best one I’ve tasted.
+A friend of mine loves Egyptian gin, so not all alcohol is bad.
 Depends on who you ask.